bijoutrouvaille/fireward/readme.md

   irrelevantType: any // translates to the `any` type in typescript and is not type checked in the rules

-  location: latlng // native firestore geolocation type
+  location: latlng // native Firestore geolocation type

-  // Custom type validation expressions go at the end of any type allow update: if data.age > prev.age // data refers to this type's incoming data, prev refers to previously stored data. allow write: if request.time > 123 // shorthand for create, update, delete allow create, update: if data.verified == true // allows to group multiple methods into a single expression
+  // Custom type validation expressions can appear at the end of any type allow update: if data.age > prev.age // data refers to this type's incoming data, prev refers to previously stored data. allow write: if request.time > 123 // shorthand for create, update, delete allow create, update: if data.verified == true // allows to group multiple methods into a single expression